From a Graduate 485 Visa, to Permanent Residency (PR)

 If you’re thinking of moving from a Graduate Visa to a permanent sponsored visa, there’s a few things you need to keep in mind.

 First, and most obviously, you’ll need to find an employer who will sponsor your visa.
-This employer will need to become a standard business sponsor in order to sponsor you.
-A migration agent will be able to help your employer through this process.
+This employer will need to be (or become) a Standard Business Sponsor in order to sponsor you.
+Migration lawyers such as ourselves can guide your employer through this process.

 Third, you’ll need to meet to the work experience requirements for the visa you are applying for.
 If, for example, you are applying for a 186 visa under the Direct Entry stream, without holding another sponsored work visa first, you will need at least 3 years work experience in your occupation.
 This may be hard for you to achieve if your Graduate Visa was less than 3 years in length.

-If you are unable to meet the work experience requirements, you could consider applying for a Temporary Skills Shortage Visa (TSS) while you continue to work for your employer and build up the necessary qualifications.
+If you are unable to meet the work experience requirements, you could consider applying for a Temporary Skills Shortage Visa (TSS) while you continue to work for your employer and build up the necessary qualifications to then apply for a 186.

 Moving from a Graduate 485 Visa to a Skilled Independent Visa

-You will also need to complete a skills assessment that shows that you have skills matching one of the occupations on the MTLSSL.
-A skills assessment involves an independent industry body to assess your qualifications and employment against the suitability of your nominated occupation.
+You will also need to complete a skills assessment that shows that you have skills matching one of the occupations on the MTLSSL occupation list.
+A skills assessment involves an independent industry body assessing your qualifications and employment history against the suitability of your nominated occupation.

 Be Prepared